palaniappanrm/risksense-assignment/README.md

 #### Build steps
 ````
 mvn clean - to clean the target directory
-mvn install - to generate a jar file out of the spring boot project
+mvn install - to generate a executable jar file out of the spring boot project
 ````

 #### Running the Service